 Hurdlr has a free service that includes automatic mileage tracking.
 It also allows you to connect your accounts to the service, but you have to categorize income and expenses yourself.

-Hurdlr also has a premium subscription which costs $7.99 per month or $60 per year.
+Hurdlr also has a premium subscription which costs $8.64 per month (billed annually) or pro for $16.67 per year (billed annually).
 This is essentially a more automated version of the app.
 You can set work hours (so all mileage during those hours is deducted), speed up your income and expense tagging, and create rules for income and expense tagging.

 Personally, I don’t see a ton of use in upgrading to the premium edition.
 Most entrepreneurs would be well served to spend 20 minutes per week categorizing expenses and reviewing their own finances before sending the reports to their bookkeepers.